mlange-42/arche/docs/content/background/architecture.md

 *Illustration of Arche's archetype-based architecture.*

 The exact component composition of each archetype is encoded in a bitmask for fast comparison.
-Thus, queries can easily identify their relevant archetypes, and then simply iterate entities linearly, which is very fast.
-Components can be accessed through a query in a very efficient way (&approx;1ns).
+Thus, queries can easily identify their relevant archetypes, and then simply iterate entities linearly, which is very fast and cache-friendly.
+Components can be accessed through a query in a very efficiently (&approx;1ns).

 ## World entity access